 - This goal of this task is to ground the box and the outlet using a method that works with your wiring and box space situation.

-- Pig tailing is my favorite way in most cases, and ring tongue or fork spade crimp connectors work best when installing stranded wire, just be sure to use a good pair of crimp pliers.
+- Pig tailing is my favorite way in most cases, and the ring tongue or fork spade crimp connectors work best when installing stranded wire, just be sure to use a good pair of crimp pliers.

-Electrical Tip for Outlets in Metal Boxes:
+Electrical Tip for Outlets in Metal Boxes

 - Installing 1- 1/2 deep 4-square metal boxes and installing outlets into raised metal industrial covers is preferred because these junction boxes provide more cubic inch space.